-Whenever we talk about workload in VM , Balancing load is a another factor , Azure provide load balancer to balance the load between VM’s or High Availability Group .
+Whenever we talk about workload in VM , Balancing load is an another factor , Azure provide (L4)load balancer to balance the load between VM’s or High Availability Group or VM scale Set .

 Definition : Azure Load Balancer delivers high availability and network performance to your applications.
 It is a Layer 4 (TCP, UDP) load balancer that distributes incoming traffic among healthy instances of services defined in a load-balanced set.